The best wildlife that is possible to see on our hikes in Europe

 Cows: the tinkling serenity of mountain pastures

-I love the cows in the mountains of Austria, with their light-rimmed eyes and muzzles and their soft ears!
+I love the cows in the mountains of Austria, with their light-rimmed eyes, muzzles and their soft ears!

 They don't run away from us, they're not wild animals, and sometimes they're even a little too familiar.
 But you can't imagine a hike without them; the sound of their bells evokes a peaceful, human mountain world, rich alpine pastures and the promise of gourmet breaks.
 One of the special features of Austrian alpine pastures is the ‘Jausenstation’: a small alpine chalet where you can taste fresh milk, ‘buttermilch’ and sometimes cheese made on the spot.
 The Bavarian version is pretty much the same!